kamilalparslantufek/instagram-imagesharing-public/README.md

 # instagram-imagesharing-public
-Basic image sharing bot for instagram.
-Currently working as a shitpostbot on https://instagram.com/tezekpaylasmarobotuiso9001 How To Use:
+Basic image sharing bot we built for instagram on twitch stream.
+Currently working as a shitpostbot on https://instagram.com/tezekpaylasmarobotuiso9001
+How To Use:

 1:&nbsp;&nbsp;Create an app on facebook developers page. <br>